Updated in 2023

-The first step is always the hardest, especially when you are trying to find a job.
-One of the reasons it is so difficult is because a lot of people don’t know how to start and that can be very discouraging.
+How to get a software engineering job?
+It is, alas, easier said than done.
+The first step is always the hardest when you are trying to find a job.
+One of the reasons it is so difficult is that a lot of people don’t know how to start and that can be very discouraging.

-We have helped hundreds of software engineers land their first job or transition into new careers and we put together this step-by-step guide to help make that first (and second and third!) step easier so that you, too, can get a software engineering job that you love.
+We have helped hundreds of software engineers land their first job, transition into new careers, or get better positions than their current role.
+That is why we put together this step-by-step guide to help make that first (and second and third!) step easier.
+Now you, too, can get a software engineering job that you love.

-Step 1: Make sure your resume and LinkedIn are strong
+Step 1: Make sure your resume, LinkedIn, and GitHub are strong

 For example, this is a statement that only shows grunt work: